Link Search Menu Expand Document

 Admin Status Indicates whether the tunnel has been set to admin up or down.

-Status Indications are as follows:
+Status Tunnel statuses are as follows:

 Lack of end-to-end connectivity / routability (test with iperf).